 Is Disney more crowded on Saturday or Sunday?

 Disney Parks are always the Most Crowded on Sundays.
 Of course, Saturdays come in a close second.
 This is why a 12-day vacation is PERFECT because then you can arrange your weekend days to be resort hopping or Disney Boardwalk or even Disney Springs days!
 Without entering the chaos of the parks.

 When is the least crowded time to go to Disney World?

-The least crowded times to visit Walt Disney world based on historical attendance and the DVC rate calendar are January 1st -31st, September 1st-30th and December 1st-14th.
+The least crowded times to visit Walt Disney World based on historical attendance and the DVC rate calendar are January 1st -31st, September 1st-30th, and December 1st-14th.
 While these dates align with the slowest times at Disney World, they also align with the cheapest and are definitely worth a second look when planning your Disney Vacation.

 What is the best time to visit Disney World?

 We’ve written before about the best time to visit Disney World and the decision really does come down to what you’re looking for in a Disney vacation.
 Disney offers different festivals and events throughout the year that you may want to attend.
 Specials and discounts show up throughout the year.
-And weather should ALWAYS be a variable in your plans.
+And the weather should ALWAYS be a variable in your plans.
 For instance, we NEVER visit Disney World in the summer by choice.
-For us the best time to visit Walt Disney World is a few times each year.
+For us, the best time to visit Walt Disney World is a few times each year.
 We LOVE the Epcot festivals and try to get to them annually.
 If we have to choose one time of year we never miss at Walt Disney World it’s Fall, usually in September before the crowds and prices get crazy.